Get your sub floor ready

 Whether you go for vinyl, carpet or even ceramic tiles, changing your floor covering is a great way to give a room a new lease of life.
 But before you start work, make sure the surface beneath is in good condition and level.
 If it isn’t, any defects are likely to show through.
 This will spoil the look of your new floor and eventually cause it to wear unevenly.
 Luckily, there are some effective ways to deal with problem floors which we’ll share with you.

 How to level a wood floor

 To prevent hardboard sheets buckling as you nail them down, position nails in an expanding pyramid pattern, starting in the middle of one edge and gradually working across to the other side.
-Around the edge nails should be spaced at 150mm intervals, while in the centre they can be 225mm apart.

 How to replace a wood floor

 If a lot of your floorboards are damaged, you’ll find it cheaper and easier to pull them all up and fit tongue-and-groove chipboard flooring panels.
 These will give you a firm foundation for your final floor covering.

 Start in the corner of the room.
 Lay the first panel so that its long side spans the joists and its end rests on a joist (if you need to cut it down, it’s best to do this on the skirting edge).
 Position the board about 9 mm from the wall to allow for any expansion.
 Then nail along the joists, beginning about 18 mm from the edge, using 50 mm ring-shanked nails spaced at 300 mm intervals.
 Remember to mark the location of any pipes or cables beneath the boards.